JSilva14/FlightInPortugal/README.md

 **NOTE:** Test coverage is not optimal, given more time, more unit tests should be added to cover all the business logic components of the application and more integration tests should be added to test the entire flow of request storage as well as the retrieve flights flow.

+## Teardown the docker environment

+To teardown the docker containers, images and volumes, simply go back to the directory containing the docker-compose.yaml file and execute `docker-compose down` followed by `docker system prune -a --volumes`.
+This will delete all stopped containers, and images and volumes not currently being used so remember to watch out for any other docker resources you may need so they don't get tore down.